mazehart/Lore-RAG/README.md

 ### Contact

-For questions or issues regarding this dataset, please contact 52285901045@stu.ecnu.edu.cn.
+For questions or issues regarding this project, please contact 52285901045@stu.ecnu.edu.cn.

 ---